-Since 2014, healthcare practitioners have been required to maintain electronic health records, or EHRs.
-However, there has long-been a need to maintain records of patient-related information, even before everything became digital.
-Take a moment to learn more about the history of EHRs and how we got from paper to electronic recordkeeping.
+Since 2014, healthcare practitioners have been required to maintain electronic health records or EHRs.
+However, there has long been a need to keep records of patient-related information, even before everything became digital.
+Take a moment to learn more about the history of EHRs and how we got from paper to electronic record keeping.

-Before the 1960s, all medical records were on paper and kept in folders or various manual filing systems.
-These files usually included basic patient info that included:
+Before the 1960s, all medical records were on paper and kept in folders or manual filing systems.
+These files usually included basic patient info that had:

-It was common for these records to be filed based on a chart numbering system, the patient’s last name, or patient Social Security numbers.
-It was also often necessary for medical practices to set aside enough space to keep physical copies of the files in cabinets or on a various shelves.
+It was common for these records to be filed based on a chart numbering system, the patient’s last name, or the patient Social Security numbers.
+Medical practices also often needed to set aside enough space to keep physical copies of the files in cabinets or on various shelves.

-In the mid-1960s, what’s considered the first EHR system was developed, referred to as a clinical information system.
-Later in the same decade, the Health Evaluation through Logical Processing (HELP) system was developed through a collaboration between the University of Utah and 3M.
-Other electronic records technologies came along in the 1970s, which convinced some government agencies to adopt such systems.
+In the mid-1960s, the first EHR system was developed, called a clinical information system.
+Later in the same decade, the Health Evaluation through Logical Processing (HELP) system was developed by collaborating with the University of Utah and 3M.
+Other electronic records technologies emerged in the 1970s, convincing some government agencies to adopt such systems.
 The Department of Veteran Affairs was the first U.S. agency to take this step with what they referred to as the Decentralized Hospital Computer Program.

-By the time the 1980s arrived, it became clear there was a need for the broader adaption of electronic records for health-related purposes.
-A 1991 report by the Institute of Medicine was one of the first significant reports to recommend the conversion of traditional patient records to electronic ones.
+By the time the 1980s arrived, it became clear there was a need for the broader adoption of electronic records for health-related purposes.
+A 1991 report by the Institute of Medicine was one of the first significant reports to recommend converting traditional patient records to electronic ones.
 The Office of the National Coordinator of Health Information Technology further emphasized the need to take this step in 2004 to reduce errors and oversights and maintain patient safety.

-Accuracy is important with electronic health records.
-This is why it can be helpful, especially if you have a busy medical practice and an assortment of patient data to enter or double-check, to take advantage of medical transcription services.
-Doing so means essential patient information will be correctly entered, which is beneficial for your patients and your practice.
+Accuracy is vital with electronic health records.
+This is why it can be helpful, especially if you have a busy medical practice and an assortment of patient data to enter or double-check to take advantage of medical transcription services.
+Doing so means essential patient information will be correctly entered, benefiting your patients and practice.